 Accredited certification to ISO 27001

-Being externally audited and achieving accredited certification against ISO 27001’s requirements is likely to engender a higher level of confidence among customers and stakeholders, as well as being a prerequisite for securing certain contracts.
+Being externally audited and achieving accredited certification against ISO 27001’s requirements is likely to engender a higher level of confidence among customers and stakeholders and be, a prerequisite for securing certain contracts.

-Accredited certification to ISO 27001 demonstrates that your organization is following information security best practice, and delivers an independent, expert assessment of whether your confidential and sensitive information is adequately protected.
+Accredited certification to ISO 27001 demonstrates that your organization follows information security best practices, and delivers an independent, expert assessment of whether your confidential and sensitive information is adequately protected.